jonah410/CreAlgae/README.md

-# trying to fix this
+# A tool to compute the approximate carbon footprint of CreAlgae bioplastic (measured in CO2/eq/GWP)